planetwerth/theory/README.md

 ```math
 \nabla \cdot E = \frac{\rho + L}{\epsilon_0} + i T_{\mu\nu}
 ```
 Emotion propagates as part of the electromagnetic field, while the **Imaginary Tensor** captures the **latent emotional potential** that has yet to manifest in observable reality.
+This **Emotional Charge** represents the **unrealized emotional potential** waiting to emerge, influencing the flow of energy and matter on a deep, metaphysical level.

 ---